The Surprising Benefits of Co-sleeping With Your Kids

-Studies show that kids who co-sleep tend to have more confidence, less anxiety and are overall more well-adjusted the children who don’t co-sleep.
+According to pediatrician Dr. William Sears, kids who co-sleep tend to have more confidence, less anxiety and are overall more well-adjusted than children who don’t co-sleep.
 Licensed therapist Melinda Hayne can attest to this as a co-sleeping mama herself.
 “I believe it's most likely due to the increased bonding/attachment to the child's primary caregiver,” she tells SheKnows.
 “Moments of cozy snuggling and knowing that the parent is so close by send a ‘you’re safe’ message to the child.
 Young children internalize their environment, which then develops into their worldview: the way they see life, others and themselves.
 This early nurturing can carry over into later childhood and adulthood in the form of what we call well-being.”

 Children of all ages can benefit from this feeling of increased security, said O'Connor.
 "Older children who co-sleep may feel that they talk to their parents in bed in ways they do not when they are awake and the lights are on.
 They feel less vulnerable and are able to open up."

 If you co-sleep with a baby, the most important thing to know is how to do it safely.

 - Your baby should be on their back on a firm sleep surface with a tight-fitting sheet and away from soft bedding, including blankets, pillows and soft toys.
 This rules out sofas, recliners and any soft or sagging surfaces that may cause your baby to roll against you or stop them from lifting their head free.

 - Make sure there are no spaces between the mattress and the headboard, side rails or wall where your baby could get stuck.